msaunders4-bc/flagstone-1/README.md

 Images are all stock images free to downloaded and use from [Pexels](https://www.pexels.com/)

 ### __Features left to Implement__
+ -Should Have: imagery on the secondary pages - at-work and at-school
  - Should Have: multilingual capability - as this is a Inclusion focussed site
  - Could Have: Intro video on the main page